 - Do you feel confident of achieving your price increase?

-If you answered ‘no’ to either of these questions, then the advice in this post will not convert to high rates of success.
+If you answered ‘No’ to either of these questions, then the advice in this post will not convert to high rates of success.
 There is, however, only one remedy to answering ‘no’ to the first question, and this remedy starts with being brave enough to update your resume.
 Life is too short to be selling something you don’t believe in.
 Once we start to chase our passion and not our pension, our pension takes care of itself.

 For the second question, feeling confident in achieving your price increase comes from knowing that you’ve done the best job possible to prepare and you have the skills necessary to get your price increase agreement over the line.
 When you implement the advice in this definitive guide to price increases, you’ll have traveled most of the way to preparing effectively.

 Perhaps best of all, you’ll not be risking a single cent from any customer account.
-You’ll graduate equipped with our trading plan, objection reframes, ability to switch between competitive and collaborative styles, and the confidence in knowing you have digested the skills necessary to do your job to the best of your abilities.
+You’ll graduate equipped with our trading plan, objection reframes, ability to switch between competitive and collaborative styles and the confidence in knowing you have digested the skills necessary to do your job to the best of your abilities.

-No Training Budget?
+No Sales Training Budget?

 If you don’t have budget for one of our courses, then ask a veteran sales colleague or coach to work with you.
-Practice role playing with your coach or colleague.
+Practice role-playing with your coach or colleague.
 There can be no substitute for the combination of practice and feedback.
 Why do we recommend that you focus on role-play exercises?
-Our training courses have proven that most sales skills are built when engaging in challenging real-life commercial role-play exercises.
+Our sales training courses have proven that most sales skills are built when engaging in challenging real-life commercial role-play exercises.
 This is how you get ‘match-fit.’

 The One Minute Sales Manager Movie